pratheeka-26/GROUP15/README.md

 ## Questions:

-1. What is the percentage increase or decrease of total death rate in each state ?
+1. What is the percentage increase or decrease of total death rate in each state?
-2. How well did the state handle the pandemic based on the no. of hospitalizations, recovery rate of infected people ?
+2. How well did the state handle the pandemic based on the no. of hospitalizations, recovery rate of infected people?
-3. Analyzing the number of mild and severe infections based on antibody and antigen tests
+3. Analyzing the number of infections based on datewise and statewise registered cases.
-4. Predicting the increase in probable death rates in near future.
-5. Analyzing the data to determine the infection spread based on totalTestsViral, totalTestsPeopleViral and totalTestsEncounterViral
+4. Observation on Journey of different states in COVID-19 and clustering them into statewise.
+5. Data analysis for one state particularly and observing the results.
+6. Finally Prediction using Machine Learning Models.

 ## Analysis and Predictions: